khalil-research/PyEPO/docs/source/content/examples/function.rst

 Differentiable Perturbed Optimizer (DPO)
 ----------------------------------------

 DPO [#f5]_ uses Monte Carlo sampling to estimate solutions by optimizing randomly perturbed costs.
-Its custom backward pass provides a gradient estimator for end-to-end training. ``perturbedOpt`` is the additive Gaussian version; ``perturbedOptMul`` is the multiplicative version for sign-sensitive oracles [#f6]_.
+Its custom backward pass provides a gradient estimator for end-to-end training. ``DPO`` is the additive Gaussian version; ``DPOMul`` is the multiplicative version for sign-sensitive oracles [#f6]_.
 The multiplicative variant assumes predicted costs already have the intended nonzero sign.
 For nonnegative-cost problems, use a positive-output predictor such as ``nn.Softplus()`` plus a small epsilon.

 DPO replaces the piecewise-constant solution map :math:`\hat{\mathbf{c}} \mapsto \mathbf{w}^*(\hat{\mathbf{c}})` with the expectation over a random perturbation,